 ALL OF OUR PUPPIES COME WITH A FREE SIX WEEK SUPER PUPPY CLASS.

 7- VACCINATIONS- We do not recommend multiple vaccinations for Our German Shepherds.
-Based on the scientific research below we vaccinate our dogs once at thirteen weeks and do a titer test at fifteen weeks and seventeen weeks.
-We do another titer test at six months one year and then yearly.
-We give a rabies shot at six months (because we live in the country) and one at a year.
-We give a rabies and parvo booster when titer test no longer show immunity.
+Based on the scientific research below we vaccinate our puppies with a single dose of parvo at nine weeks.
+We vaccinated again with a single dose parvo at 17 weeks.
+We give a single dose of Distemper at 10 weeks and 20 weeks.
+We give a single dose of adenovirus at 25 weeks.
+We do a titer test at six months one year and then yearly.
+We give a rabies shot at one year.
+We give a rabies and virus boosters when titer test no longer show immunity.
 This is usually around 7 years of age but sometimes dogs remain immune for their lifetime.
 Vaccinating a dog who still carries antibodies can damage the immune system.
-Please titer test your dog before any vaccination.
-German Shepherd's can develop a myriad of symptoms after vaccination.
-Eczema and other skin allergies can develop after multiple vaccinations. if you want your puppy commercially shipped, we will have to vaccinate per shipping requirements.
-We prefer that you pick up your puppy or we deliver it to you in order to avoid early and unnecessary vaccination.
-Most puppies inherit their mothers immunity until thirteen to sixteen weeks of age.
+Please titer test your dog before giving any vaccination.
+German Shepherds can develop a myriad of symptoms after vaccination.
+Eczema and other skin allergies can develop after multiple vaccinations.
+Sudden onset aggression has been reported after multiple yearly rabies vaccinations. http://www.dogsnaturallymagazine.com/rabies-miasm-in-dogs/ You can go to Dr. John Rob's Facebook page to learn more about the physical and mental health hazards of giving yearly rabies vaccinations. https://www.facebook.com/john.robb.7982 You can contact Kansas State University to set up an account so you can order low cost titer testing. http://www.ksvdl.org

 If you need to leave your dog in a kennel or a doggie daycare you can have your veterinarian run an "antibody titre level" blood test.
 The test will show if your dog is producing antibodies to the illnesses it was vaccinated against.
 A blood test positive for antibodies will stand in place of a regular vaccination schedule for kennels and day cares.